WallCaster/WallCaster/doc/analysis-report.md

 Each user story has a number of tasks associated with it.
 These tasks are the steps that must be taken to complete the user story.

+You can find the Kanban board [here](https://github.com/orgs/WallCaster/projects/1) with all the tasks associated with each user story.

 ### 2.3.1 - Manage photos

 > As an admin I want to display pictures taken on the screens.
 To do that I upload images on the server and now either a picture or a post can be displayed by the system.